TSPARIHAR/Inventory-Management-System/README.md

 └── db.sqlite3                # SQLite database file
 ```

-## License

-This project is licensed under the MIT License.

 ## Contact

-For questions or feedback, please open an issue or contact the maintainer.
+For questions or feedback, please open an issue or contact here.